hamzafar/learning_sine/README.md

 learning sine curve through dummy data, contains same range as the sine curve have through deep learning.

+Also include Essemble model to learn model on chunks of data.

 Generate data polynomial for sine curve